 To solicit letters, the candidate should submit a list of at least six potential evaluative referees who meet the criteria outlined above; there is no limit to the number of names on the candidate's list.
 The candidate should be told of the criteria for selection of referees prior to developing the recommendation list but should not contact the referees nor be aware of the identities of those chosen.
 The candidate may also designate a few referees they would prefer not to review their case, indicating why.
 The department may solicit letters from individuals who are not on the candidate's list, provided they meet the criteria described above.
-The department should obtain a minimum of two letters from the candidate's list.
+The department should obtain a minimum of two letters from the candidate's list but all can be from the candidate's lists.